 NICOLAS GHESQUIÈRE INVITES US ONCE AGAIN TO TAKE OFF INTO THE FUTURE, AS LOUIS VUITTON HOST THEIR RESORT 2020 COLLECTION IN THE NEW SPACE-AGE-INSPIRED, TWA HOTEL IN NYC.

 As far as iconic show locations go, Louis Vuitton landed safely by taking guests on a first-class trip to the much-hyped new TWA Hotel, located in the famous former TWA Flight Centre in New York City.
-Looming over the outskirts of JFK Airport, the famous alien-like piece of mid-century architecture was constructed in 1962 by Eero Saatinen but went abandoned after the airline went bust in 2001.
-It was also Ghesquière’s first impression of New York when he first visited in 1991.
+Looming over the outskirts of JFK Airport, the famous alien-like piece of mid-century architecture was constructed in 1962 by Eero Saatinen but was abandoned after the airline went bust in 2001.
+It was also Ghesquière’s first impression of New York when he visited in 1991.
 “I landed here one trip,” he explained backstage.
 “I always remember the place, here, this terminal.
 Arriving to this fantastic city…and at the same time, at this masterpiece of architecture.”
-In contrast to the location’s concrete and chrome interiors, the retro space was decorated with luscious, green plants as the models walked across a bridge high above the seating, and then descending down a staircase and wove between the VIP guests.
+In contrast to the location’s concrete and chrome interiors, the retro space was decorated with luscious, green plants as the models walked across a bridge high above the seating, and then descended down a staircase and wove between the VIP guests.

 THE GUEST LIST

-In line with Ghesquière’s fascination with futurism, models marched around the crowd to the beat of music from Japanese video game composer, Nobuo Uematsu.
+In line with Ghesquière’s fascination with futurism, models weaved around the crowd to the beat of music from Japanese video game composer, Nobuo Uematsu.
 The track was from the soundtrack to video game, Final Fantasy VIII, before synthesized and “hyperkinetic” Scottish producer, SOPHIE provided the finale walk accompaniment.

 END OF STORY